 what causes common warts and how do you get warts?

 As we stated above, warts are caused by contact with an HPV virus, so the greater question is how do people come in contact with an HPV virus?
 Oftentimes it comes from touching another person who has warts, such as by shaking hands with them.
 Sometimes you can also get warts by coming in contact with an object that is carrying the virus, such as a towel that a wart carrier recently used.

 The virus needs a small nick or cut to get under the skin, so that is why it usually occurs on the fingers.
 Fingers are very susceptible to getting small cuts.
 Also, shaving cuts can create an opening for warts as well, so some women can get warts on their legs and men can get warts on their face.

 Some people have a genetic predisposition to getting warts, as their immune system is not as potent and efficient in fighting off the HPV virus that causes warts.
 That can lead to certain people often getting warts while others have never had a wart in their life.

 How Can I Prevent Warts From Occurring?

-With the proper precautions, warts can in most cases be avoided.
-While following these tips do not guarantee of a completely wart free existence, it is a good place to start.
+With the proper precautions, warts can be avoided in most cases.
+While following these tips do not guarantee a completely wart free existence, it is a good place to start.